 It was important that the redesign reflect the impressive impact of the school.
 Feature stories profile successful graduates around the country, including an activist in Wyoming, a television star in Los Angeles, and the NYPD’s first inspector general—a selection as diverse and impactful as Nobles itself.

 Since the redesign premiered in 2012, we have partnered with the communications team to maintain the high level of editorial excellence in Nobles.

-Recognition: AAF/Capital Region Club Gold and Silver Awards; AM+P Design Excellence Gold and Silver Awards; CASE Circle of Excellence Silver Award; SPD Merit Award; UCDA Awards of Design Excellence
+Recognition: AAF/Capital Region Club Gold and Silver Awards; AM+P Design Excellence Gold and Silver Awards, Bronze for General Excellence; CASE Circle of Excellence Silver Award; SPD Merit Award; UCDA Awards of Design Excellence